Verifying Your Attorney’s Qualifications

 After an injury or tragic death, the last thing a family wants to do is look for a lawyer.
 Hiring a lawyer quickly is important but can be difficult.
 Even when a person has ample time to conduct due diligence, finding the best lawyer can be difficult because of the number of lawyers who inundate our televisions, radio and billboards with lawyer advertising.

 A lot of lawyers claim to get great results for their clients.
 A lot of injury attorneys claim to litigate and try cases.
 The reality is, very few injury lawyers in Butler or Warren counties try cases.
-In fact, most so-called “injury attorneys” do not even file lawsuits and will push their client to take quick settlements.
+In fact, most so-called “injury attorneys” do not even file lawsuits and will push their clients to take quick settlements.
 Rittgers Rittgers & Nakajima is a different kind of law firm.
 From law offices in Oxford, Cincinnati and elsewhere, we prepare to try cases on a regular basis.
 Our clients’ legal opponents know and respect this fact.

 Questions to Ask Before Hiring an Injury Attorney

 - How you are paid and what does it cost me to hire you?
 Tip: If a lawyer is charging you a contingency fee, you should NOT have to advance any costs.
 Your lawyer should not be afraid to spend significant money hiring experts for your case.

 - How many cases like mine have you handled?
 How recently?

 - How many cases like mine have you taken to trial?
 How recently?
 What were the results?
 Warning: If a lawyer does not try cases, you will not get fair compensation.
 Insurance companies keep records of the lawyers who try cases and will not offer fair settlements to attorneys who do not try cases.